 Spanish teenager with a rich imagination, dreams of her

-recent years has drifted away from her.
-Estrella struggles
+in recent years has drifted away from her.
+Estrella

-to piece together Agustín's secret history and recalls her
+struggles to piece together Agustín's secret history and

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.